Who can join QuitBot?

-Everyone in the study, no matter which program you are assigned to, will get guidance on quitting, tools to help deal with urges to smoke, and help on staying motivated to quit.
+Everyone in the study will get guidance on quitting, tools to help deal with urges to smoke, and help on staying motivated to quit.
 You will also receive scientifically-based recommendations for how to select medications to help you in quitting smoking (however medication will not be provided by the study).

 This is a requirement from the National Institutes of Health.
 They consider Hispanic/Latino as an ethnicity, not a race.
 So, we are required to ask about race and ethnicity separately.

 We use tracking tools to inform us of how well we are doing attracting potential participants so that we can adjust our ads as necessary.
 No personal information is collected from using this tool.